-Mercator Geological Services Limited (Mercator) was retained by Magna Terra Minerals Inc. (Magna Terra) in September of 2019 to prepare this Technical Report ("Technical Report" or the "Report") in accordance with National Instrument 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum Standards on Mineral Resources and Reserves Definitions and Guidelines (the CIM Standards-2014).
-The purpose of the Report is to provide scientific and technical information related to the Cape Spencer Project and specifically documents a Mineral Resource Estimate prepared for the Cape Spencer gold deposit.
+Mercator Geological Services Limited (Mercator) was retained by Magna Terra Minerals Inc. (Magna Terra) in September of 2019 to prepare this Technical Report ("Technical Report" or the "Report") in accordance with National Instrument 43-101 (NI 43-101) and the Canadian Institute of Mining, Metallurgy and Petroleum Standards on Mineral Resources and Reserves Definitions and Guidelines (the CIM Standards-2014).
+The purpose of the Report is to provide scientific and technical information related to the Cape Spencer Project (the "Project") and specifically documents a Mineral Resource Estimate prepared for the Cape Spencer Gold Deposit.